 I'm sure you've heard of the Fostering Connections to Success Act, which passed last October.
 The legislation helps foster youth transition out of care, allowing states to extend care through age 21.
 Do you think this will give foster children opportunities they didn't have before?

 I think it's vital.
 In my case, I was a young teenager when I left foster care.
 These kids come out and there's no structure there.
 And when you don't have a family to encourage choices and directions, and you have no structure, too many people tend to drift towards a lesser series of choices.
 You need an extra bridge between 18 and your early 20s.
 That bridge can be a support mechanism of people who encourage you toward choices that become a better life habit for you.

 When you speak to social workers or foster parents, what do you tell them?
-How do you inspire them to make time in the child welfare system a positive
+How do you inspire them to make time in the child welfare system a positive experience for children?

 To comment on this story, e-mail firstname.lastname@example.org.